Zeigren/inventree-docker/README.md

 ### [Docker Swarm](https://docs.docker.com/engine/swarm/)

-I personally use this with [Traefik](https://traefik.io/) as a reverse proxy, but it’s not necessary.
+I use this with [Traefik](https://traefik.io/) as a reverse proxy, but it’s not necessary.

 You’ll need to create these [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/):